achyuthcodes30/Container.py/docs/dockerwriteup.md

 });
 ```

 Now, check the result on `localhost:<host_port>`.
 You will notice that there is no change and we get the 404 message when we try to view `localhost:3000/third`.
-This is because Docker images are read-only and once built they are locked in and their contents cannot be changed.
+This is because Docker images are read-only as you read earlier and once built they are locked in and their contents cannot be changed.

 So to view these changes, build the image again using the same command as before with a new name.
 We can see that the image is being built with the exact same steps as before and `npm install` runs again to install packages even though we did not install any new packages.
 This is unnecessary and inefficient.